BBC Asian Network Asks If Teen Should Be Killed For Apostasy -

 This question will not have come as a shock to regular listeners to the BBC Asian Network, who will be aware that it has a history of being tone deaf to contemporary moral norms.
 If a Tory MP had posed any of these questions, the ‘liberal’ left would have ended their careers…

-The BBC Asian Network has the second highest budget of any BBC Radio station, and the lowest audience figures for any BBC station…
+The BBC Asian Network has the second highest budget per listener of any BBC Radio station, and the lowest audience figures for any BBC station…

-Note: UPDATE: BBC Asian Network has now deleted their original tweet, but Guido has preserved it for readers in horrifying technicolour: